absmach/magistrala-ui/README.md

 For more details, refer to the official [Documentation](http://docs.mainflux.io/cli/#things-management).

-### Users Policies

-To create a user policy, select the subject and object, and choose the relevant actions (multiple selections are allowed).
-User policies are utilized to manage permissions for users and groups entities.
-These Policies determine access rights for these entities.
-For instance, they define which users can access specific groups.
-Learn more about policies from the official [Documentation](https://docs.mainflux.io/authorization/#summary-of-defined-policies).

 ### Things

 You can create individual things or upload a CSV file for multiple things.
 When adding a thing, provide the Thing Name (required), Thing ID, Identity, Secret, Tags (as a string slice), and Metadata (in JSON format).
 The Thing Secret should be unique and is used to identify the thing.
 Metadata offers additional information about the thing.